Vietnam weather & when to go: November

 The dry, cooler weather has firmly returned to north Vietnam making November one of the best months to visit.
 The central regions are receiving the lion’s share of the rain with stormy weather a possibility at times.
 In the far south it’s a different story with blue skies and sunshine ensuring that the beaches of Phu Quoc, Phan Thiet & Mui Ne are back to their best, a situation that will remain for the coming six months.
 Good conditions for adventure activities continue in the mountains of the north and also return to the Central Highlands.

-Hanoi, Halong Bay, Sapa, Ha Giang Ninh Binh, Mai Chau & Cuc Phuong
+Hanoi, Halong Bay, Sapa, Ha Giang, Mu Cang Chai, Ninh Binh & Mai Chau

 Hoi An, Danang, Hue, Nha Trang, Quy Nhon, Dalat & Central Highlands

 The rainfall in the centre of the country is at its peak and heavy storms can occur.
+Hoi Ai in particular is prone to flooding in November.
 The temperatures in Hoi An and Hue differ with Hoi An and Danang being the hotter end of the Hai Van Pass (avg temp: 23- 25°C).
 Further south Nha Trang (sitting in its own micro-weather system) will be seeing plenty of rain with nearly half the city's annual rainfall falling in October and November.
 Up in the Central Highlands and Dalat it’s a different story with clear skies and little if any rain expected.

-Ho Chi Minh City, Phan Thiet, Mui Ne, Mekong Delta & Phu Quoc
+Ho Chi Minh City, Phan Thiet & Mui Ne, Mekong Delta, Ho Tram & Long Hai, Con Dao & Phu Quoc